 The Company has a Statement of Vision, Mission and Values which is published on its website.
-The Company's ultimate vision is to be a mid-tier mining company, producing at operating margins that ensure the long-term viability of the Company's operating assets and deliver superior and sustainable value to its shareholders and other stakeholders through exploration, acquisition, development and mining.
+The Company's vision is to be an environmentally and socially responsible mid-tier mining company, achieving commercial success and delivering beneficial outcomes to all stakeholders.